winkjs/wink-nlp-utils/README.md

 // Load wink-nlp-utils
 var nlp = require( 'wink-nlp-utils' );

-// Use a string Function
-// Input argument is a string
+// Use a string Function - Input argument is a string
-var name = nlp.string.extractPersonsName( 'Dr. Sarah Connor M. Tech., PhD. - AI' );
+// Extract person's name from a string: var name = nlp.string.extractPersonsName( 'Dr. Sarah Connor M. Tech., PhD. - AI' );
 // name -> 'Sarah Connor'

+// Compose all possible sentences from a string: var str = '[I] [am having|have] [a] [problem|question]';
+console.log( prepare.string.composeCorpus( str ) );
+// -> [ 'I am having a problem',
+// ->   'I am having a question',
+// ->   'I have a problem',
+// ->   'I have a question' ]

-// Use a tokens Function
+// Use a tokens Function - Input argument is an array of tokens
+// Remove stop words:
-// Input argument is an array of tokens; remove stop words. var t = nlp.tokens.removeWords( [ 'mary', 'had', 'a', 'little', 'lamb' ] );
+var t = nlp.tokens.removeWords( [ 'mary', 'had', 'a', 'little', 'lamb' ] );
 // t -> [ 'mary', 'little', 'lamb' ]